OpenBB-finance/OpenBB/website/content/sdk/reference/keys/santiment.md

 ---
 title: santiment
-description: Detailed documentation on how to set the Santiment API key using the OpenBB-Terminal SDK.
+description: "Detailed documentation on how to set the Santiment API key using the" OpenBB-Terminal SDK.
 Instructions and examples are provided, including parameters for optional persistence and output display.
 keywords: